gugl/gugl/README.md

 👀 Building products with Elixir/Phoenix/LiveView, DDD, CQRS, and Terraform

 💬 Ask me about how to
-- build products that your target audience care about
+- build products that your target audience cares about
 - launch MVPs
 - find focus on the core of your product
 - build reliable systems with great UX